What is a pulmonary angiogram?

-At home, you can go back to your normal diet and activities as instructed by your
+At home, you can go back to your normal diet and activities as advised by your healthcare

-healthcare provider.
+provider.
 Drink plenty of water.
-This is to help flush the contrast dye
+This is to help flush the contrast dye from your

-from your body.
+body.
 Don’t do strenuous physical activity for a few days.
-Don’t take a
+Don’t take a hot bath or